Try Praising.ai free

 • Your location tag

-• Your business name as a hashtag
+• Your name as a hashtag

 Review platform checks

-1. New reviews on all platforms
+1. Check for new reviews on all sites

-2. Changes in overall rating
+2. Note changes in your star rating

-4. Competitor reviews for market insights
+4. Read rival reviews for market clues

 • Date found